2023 Best Child Development & Family Studies Bachelor's Degree Schools in Florida

 Top Florida Schools for a Bachelor's in Child Development & Family Studies

-Our 2023 rankings named University of Florida the best school in Florida for human development and family studies students working on their bachelor’s degree.
-Located in the midsize city of Gainesville, UF is a public school with a very large student population.
+Our analysis found University of Florida to be the best school for human development and family studies students who want to pursue a bachelor’s degree in Florida.
+Located in the city of Gainesville, UF is a public college with a fairly large student population.

 Human Development majors at UF take out an average of $17,307 in student loans while working on their Bachelor's Degree.